 One good characteristic of an episodic writing is its being fast-paced.
 However, since episodic writing are loosely tied, it tends to slow down the whole story overall.
 Look for loopholes and tie those loose ends!

-If you like more info on creative writing, subscribe to our newsletter and be updated.
+If you like more info on creative writing, subscribe to my newsletter and be updated.